shbrainard/shbrainard.github.io/_software/next-gen.md

 permalink: /software/next-gen-sequencing
 ---

-Software for working with Illumina data and high-density molecular marker datasets
+Java applications for working with Illumina data and high-density molecular marker datasets

 - [gbsTools](https://github.com/shbrainard/gbsTools) is a program written in Java for demultiplexing paired-end Illumina data in a manner that retains sample-specific barcodes using fuzzy-matching.